jlguenego/algol/README.md

 ## Impressive things

-Algol is not very in used today, but do you know a language that can do easier?
+Algol is not very in used today, but do you know a language that can do what follows in an easier way?

 ### Pi decimal calculation